hiveot/hub/docs/README-TD.md

 Examples of external state are environmental sensors and electrical inputs.
 A temperature sensor reports changes to the temperature as events.
 A motion sensor reports motion detection as an event.

-In most cases events are not represented as properties as they do not reflect an internal state.
+In most cases events do not have a corresponding as property as they do not reflect an internal state.

 Hiveot uses the @type field to classify a property but this is too fine of a granularity for this purpose and harder to apply consistently.